 There are some general requirements and a few of those are key in the success of any DLT congestion control algorithm: consistency, fair access, utilization, fair latency, and attack resistance.

-Since the available network resources are finite, access (equivalently, throughput) has to be restricted in some way.
+Fair access: Since the available network resources are finite, access (equivalently, throughput) has to be restricted in some way.
 In DLTs, this is usually guaranteed by restricting access through a “scarce resource”.
 Many DLTs use energy as a scarce resource by requiring miners to do PoW.
-Proof of Stake DLTs often use the token itself as a scarce resource; IOTA uses mana (see our mana blog post and its follow up).
+Proof of Stake DLTs often use the token itself as a scarce resource; IOTA uses mana (see our mana blog post and its follow-up).

 Combining utilization and fairness is complicated.
 The question of “How much mana do I need for X TPS” is hard to answer.
 But remember, utilization is a good thing!
 The network would be unusable without it.